 - Cut the chicken into 2 inch chunks and place into a ziplock bag or glass bowl.

-- *Using a box grater, grate the pear & onion.
-Place the a plastic bag or medium sized bowl.
+- *Using a box grater, grate the pear & onion, place in a plastic bag or medium-sized bowl.
 Add the soy sauce, brown sugar, sesame oil and rice wine vinegar.

 - Mix all of the ingredients together well and pour all but 1 cup of the ingredients over the chicken.
 Cover & refrigerate the chicken for 30 minutes to an hour.

 - Take the remaining marinade and put it into a small pan over medium heat on the stove.
 Bring to a bubble - keep an eye on it though as there is a lot of sugar in it and you do not want it to burn.

 - Core and seed the bell pepper.
 Cut it into chunks.

 - Remove the chicken from the marinade and make the kabobs, alternating chicken with bell peppers.
 Discard the remaining marinade.

 - All you need to do now is grill - baste with the barbecue sauce and cook until the chicken is cooked thru 180 degrees.
 Enjoy!